- Cut any larger pieces of mixed fruit until they’re roughly around the same size. Place the dried fruit into a large bowl and pour over the brandy.

 Top Tip: If brandy isn’t the Christmas drink for you, whisky works just as well.

-- Add grated zest of the orange to the fruit and then pour the orange juice.
-Mix together well and set aside in the refrigerator overnight covered by cling film.
+- Add grated zest of the orange to the fruit and then pour in the orange juice.
+Mix together well and set aside in the fridge overnight, covered by cling film.

 - The next morning, using the extra butter, grease two pudding tins.
 Set aside.

 - Pour the mixture into designated pudding tins and cover with foil.
-Next, with a steamer, steam the puddings for around 4 hrs.
+Next, with a steamer, steam the puddings for around four hou

-Making sure your servings are garnished well is just as important when it comes to flavour.
-Now you’ve read our recipe for Christmas pudding, pick up everything you need from your local SPAR.
-Whether it’s topping your masterpiece with light cherries, serving it up with custard or a dollop of brandy cream on the side.
-This Christmas pudding recipe is sure to send your guests off with a smile.
+Hoping to impress?
+This quick Christmas pudding recipe is sure to leave your guests with a smile on their face.
+But making sure your servings are garnished well is just as important when it comes to flavour.
+So now you’ve read our best Christmas pudding recipe, pick up everything you need from your local SPAR.
+Whether it’s topping your masterpiece with light cherries, serving it up with custard or a dollop of brandy cream on the side, we have the ingredients you need to complete our easy Christmas pudding recipe.

 To keep up-to-date with our recipes, deals and competitions, sign up to our E-Newsletter.